Where are Venice's cruise terminals?

 Trieste (up to two hours from central Venice by bus).

 How do I know where my ship will depart or arrive?

 Check the port's ship

-calendar, which is available in Italian and English.
+schedule, which is available in Italian and English.
+Better yet, confirm

 How do I get to my ship (or from my ship to the